-The clients go on to say when they expect the app to be completed, but note that the date is not set in stone, and can be pushed back if need be.
+The clients go on to say when they expect the app to be completed.
+However, they note that the date is not set in stone and can be pushed back if needed.

 Question #4: How many team members do we have and how can they contribute?

 Depending on how large the project is, you may need to gather a larger team around it.

 Still, you need to go through each team member’s profile and determine how they can contribute.
 You should know more about their areas of expertise and level of experience before assigning them with appropriate roles.